-As part of the IJBs Strategies, extra-care housing is being developed at Newmills Road, Dalkeith with an estimated completion date of November 2022.
+As part of the IJB's strategy, extra-care housing is being developed at Newmills Road, Dalkeith with an estimated completion date of November 2022.
+This will provide care for older people with various levels of care and support needs allowing them to continue to live independently in a safe and secure environment with flexible care and support provided.